structurizr/structurizr.github.io/dsl/71-language.md

 }
 ```

-The public PlantUML (`https://plantuml.com/plantuml`), Mermaid (`https://mermaid.ink`), and Kroki (`https://kroki.io`)
-URLs may work, but (1) please be aware that you are sending information to a third-party service and (2) these public services
-may not correctly set the CORS headers required for image views to work (see the notes at [Image views](/ui/diagrams/image-view)).
+The public PlantUML (`https://plantuml.com/plantuml`), Mermaid (`https://mermaid.ink`), and Kroki (`https://kroki.io`) URLs may work, but (1) please be aware that you are sending information to a third-party service and (2) these public services may not correctly set the CORS headers required for image views to work.

 See [DSL cookbook - Image view](/dsl/cookbook/image-view/) and
-the [image view tests](https://github.com/structurizr/java/tree/master/structurizr-dsl/src/test/resources/dsl/image-views) for some examples.

 Permitted children: